Copyright jim ferguson 2018

-Published by Etta's Dunn's FlemingPress in late November 2013, 'Songs to Drown a Million Souls' will be launched at the Scotia Bar, Glasgow on Wednesday 12 February 2014 at 7 pm.
+Published by Etta's Dunn's FlemingPress in late November 2013, 'Songs to Drown a Million Souls' was launched at the Scotia Bar, Glasgow on Wednesday 12 February 2014 at 7 pm.

 The launch was delayed due to the tragedy at the Clutha Vaults, the pub opposite the Scotia, where on the evening of 29 November 10 people were killed.
 One of those killed was the poet and prose writer John McGarrigle.